jutunen/custom-piano-keys/README.md

 # custom-piano-keys
-A web component for creating HTML elements that depict piano keys.
+A web component for creating custom HTML elements that depict piano keys.

 Live demo available at http://51.38.51.120/pianokeysdemo/